Faculty: C. Strangemen, J. Chelsvig+.

 HIST 226.
 History of Illinois.
 (3) The history of Illinois from the earliest times to the present.
 No prerequisite.

-HIST 250.
-Topics in History.
+HIST 250/350.
+TOPICS IN HISTORY.
 (3) Study of a specific historical event or time period.
 Courses taught under this heading include such topics as History of World War I or The Study of the Cold War.
 May be repeated for credit when topic changes.
 History 350 is the same as 250 but with additional research and writing.
 No prerequisite for 250; permission of instructor required for 350.

 HIST 301.
 Twentieth-Century America.
 (3) This course takes into consideration key forces that shaped the development of the United States during the twentieth century.
 No prerequisite.